openhive-network/hive/programs/blockchain_converter/README.md

 You can also now disable the stale production and increase the required participation in the configuration files.

+### Skeleton key
+For all the validations skipped during the replay to work, we should own the `initminer` private key to produce blocks.
+This option was previously hardcoded and available only in testnet build, but along with the converter development, you can now specify your own "skeleton key" that serves as a unique `initminer` private key and witness key.
+This option is available **only in `hived`** built as alternate chain (mirrornet or testnet).
+This option is mandatory when replaying with the `validate-during-replay` option enabled or in the live sync.

 ## Configuring altered P2P network
 If you have successfully converted your blockchain using one of the previously mentioned [conversion examples](#Example%20run), you can now create your altered peer-to-peer network.